esperanca/personal_website/src/posts/weeknote-022.md

 This feedback relates to Peakon surveys.
 Peakon is a tool that helps managers to understand culture and engagement.
 In Peakon we have criteria called “Freedom of Opinion”.
 One of the questions we ask to check this is: “At work, my opinions seem to count”.
 My current score is a perfect 10.

 On the improvement areas, there was one new thing that stood out for me.
 A comment that sometimes “I can get dogmatic”.
 I confess I panicked when I read this.
-Right after, I did some detective work and talked with a few more people to understand.
+I did some detective work and talked with a few more people to understand.

 One person that I had a follow-up was Amy Hupe.
 She is someone I trust a lot, and we worked together for about four months.
-She left the company recently; thus, her perspective was unique—such a helpful and candid conversation.
+She left the company recently; thus, her perspective was unique.
 Amy’s ability to clarify things is remarkable.

-One lesson that I learned is about being more open to possibilities.
-And accepting things will go wrong—in practical terms, creating more space for people to learn by themselves.
+One lesson that I learned talking with her: I need to create more space for people to learn by themselves.

 Reflecting on this has been great.
 There is a conflict in the feedback, and it’s okay.
 I do think my belief that things can be better all the time needs some fine-tuning.
 But I also aware of the [costs of code-switching](https://hbr.org/2019/11/the-costs-of-codeswitching) and my communication challenges.
-I can’t ignore that after almost 4 years, I am still learning.
-Dealing with the subtleties and lack of directness in the work environment is new for me.
-I am often confused.
-Sometimes it feels like I am living in a [WH1 episode](https://www.bbc.co.uk/programmes/b03yv1mv).
+I can’t ignore that after almost 4 years, I am still learning how to work in the UK.
+Dealing with the subtleties and lack of directness is new for me, I am sometimes confused.
+It feels sometimes like I am living in a [WH1 episode](https://www.bbc.co.uk/programmes/b03yv1mv).

 Accepting constructive criticism is an art.
 The beautiful thing about it is that over time this learning becomes a treasure.
 Some of the things I always keep in mind in each feedback round.